Updated Oct. 19, 2021

 As was noted earlier, the F-601 had a major effect on both the consumer and enthusiast lines.
 The F-801s and F-401x were direct beneficiaries of the development done on the F-601 as their feature sets were strengthened in the wake of Canon's continued onslaught.

-Lens Compatibility - The F-601 sported the AI coupler so using AI/AI-s MF Nikkors was no problem.
+Lens Compatibility - The F-601 sported the AI coupler so using AI-modified, AI, & AI-s MF Nikkors was no problem (as long as you didn't mind having only A or M exposure modes and centerweighted or spot metering; CPU lenses were necessary for P & S modes and Matrix metering).
 There are a number of MF lenses that cannot be mounted on the F-601:

 The following could be mounted but would give incorrect exposure: